VBenevides/Glyphflow/README.md

 ## Delivery model

-Glyphflow will use at-least-once delivery.
+Glyphflow uses at-least-once delivery.
 A queue or service restart can deliver the same message again.

-Each order will have a unique message identifier.
-Each event will have a unique event identifier.
+Each order has a unique message identifier.
+Each event has a unique event identifier.

-Workers will store accepted message identifiers.
-The control plane will store accepted event identifiers.
+Workers store accepted message identifiers.
+The control plane stores accepted event identifiers.

-Glyphflow will not promise exactly-once command execution.
+Glyphflow does not promise exactly-once command execution.
 Arbitrary commands can create external effects that the platform cannot reverse.

-Automatic retry will require an explicit retry-safe policy.
-A retry will use a new attempt number and lease token.
+Automatic retry requires an explicit retry-safe policy.
+Each retry uses a new attempt number and lease token.

 ## Security model

-- Workers will make outbound network connections only.
+- Workers make outbound network connections only.
-- Workers will not contain PostgreSQL credentials or a PostgreSQL client.
+- Workers do not contain PostgreSQL credentials or a PostgreSQL client.
-- Mutual TLS will protect queue connections.
+- Mutual TLS protects queue connections.
-- Queue permissions will limit each worker to its own subjects.
+- Queue permissions limit each worker to its own subjects.
-- Ed25519 signatures will protect orders and events end to end.
+- Ed25519 signatures protect orders and events end to end.
-- The worker will verify an order before it parses or executes the payload.
+- The worker verifies an order before it parses or executes the payload.
-- Each worker will generate its private keys on its target machine.
+- Each worker generates and persists its private keys on its target machine.
-- A one-use enrollment token will expire after 15 minutes by default.
+- A one-use enrollment token expires after 15 minutes by default.
-- Commands will use argument arrays instead of shell command strings.
+- Commands use argument arrays instead of shell command strings.
-- Workers will restrict working directories, process resources, and output size.
+- Workers restrict working directories, process resources, and output size.
-- Logs will not contain private keys, tokens, or secret values.
+- Logs do not contain private keys, tokens, or secret values.

 A valid signature proves the message source.
 It does not prove that a compromised worker reports correct results.

 ## Open-source policy

-Glyphflow will use open-source components with approved licenses.
+Glyphflow uses open-source components with approved licenses.
 The preferred license is MIT.

-The project will also permit Apache-2.0, BSD, ISC, the PostgreSQL License, and public-domain software.
+The project also permits Apache-2.0, BSD, ISC, the PostgreSQL License, and public-domain software.

-Each release will include SPDX license information and a software bill of materials.
-The required deployment will not depend on proprietary services.
+Each release includes SPDX license information and a software bill of materials.
+The required deployment does not depend on proprietary services.

 ## Project structure